Andrew Hart, iOS Product Developer: CV

 TwIM, February 2017 — A messaging app powered by Twitter DMs.
 Featured worldwide on the App Store.

-ARKit + CoreLocation, July 2017 — Open-source library combining the accuracy of AR with scale of GPS data.
-Demo received hundreds of likes and retweets on Twitter.
+ARKit + CoreLocation, July 2017 — Popular open-source library combining the accuracy of AR with scale of GPS data.
+Received thousands of stars on GitHub, and demos received thousands of likes and retweets on Twitter.